Premier Employee Rights Lawyers in Culver City

 - Unpaid leave to help family and yourself.
 The Family and Medical Leave Act (FMLA) allows workers who meet the law’s requirements to take unpaid to enjoy bringing a newborn or new child into their family, to help seriously ill family members including the employee, and to help military personnel and their families.
 Leave is usually permitted for up to 12 weeks or more.
 The worker does not get paid while he/she isn’t working – but he/she also can’t be fired provided the worker properly explains the reason for the leave.

 - Sexual harassment in the workplace.
-Every woman and man who works has the right to expect that they will judged by their ability to do the job and nothing else.
+Every woman and man who works has the right to expect that they will be judged by their ability to do the job and nothing else.
 Workers have the right to expect decency at work instead of lewd comments, offensive sexual comments and social media posts, and romantic or sexual advances.
 Anyone harassed at work should immediately seek the help of an experienced Culver City employee rights attorney.

 - California workers’ compensation.
 It’s frightening to be unable to work due to a job injury or occupational illness.
 Employers who are hurt at work should have the right to focus on getting healthy and not worrying about medical bills and the money they’re losing.
 California requires that injured employees receive work loss benefits (normally 2/3 of their weekly wages up to preset limits) until they can return to work.
 If they have a permanent disability, the worker should be awarded additional wages.
-Additionally, employers are responsible for the worker’s medical bills that are related to the injury or job-related illness.
+Additionally, employers are responsible for the worker’s medical bills that are related to injury or job-related illness.

 - Overtime wages and meal breaks.
 Employers can be ordered to provide meal breaks, pay lost overtime, pay legal fees, and pay statutory damages – if they violate your California right to earned overtime and meal breaks.